AMileychik/Nike/README.md

 ### Shop

-- Список категорий: Men, Women, Kids.
+- Category list: Men, Women, Kids.
-- Каждая категория содержит:
+- Each category contains:
-- товары с изображениями и описанием;
+- Products with images and descriptions;
-- ознакомительные баннеры или статьи о продукте.
+- Introductory banners or product articles.

-**Архитектура:** MVP
+**Architecture:** MVP
-**Особенности:** презентер управляет логикой отображения и бизнес-логикой, экран масштабируется под любую категорию.
+**Features:** the presenter manages the display logic and business logic, and the screen is scalable for any category.

 ### Shop screenshots